 Our team is looking for talented and motivated PhD students, postdocs and interns to work on the development of multiplexed microRNAs biosensors.
 In the frame of the ERC project MoP-MiP (Molecular Programming for MicroRNAs Profiling), the research involves the design of “smart” molecular networks for the biosensing of these emerging biomarkers.
+Click HERE for more info on the current open positions.

 Feel free to come and discuss position opportunities with us !